2 men dead, child burned after fire rips through Avon home on Christmas night

 A boy who suffered a burn injury to his foot was hospitalized.

+“This is a terrible tragedy for this family and I offer my heartfelt condolences,” Spurr said.
+“I would ask everyone to protect their families by making sure they have working smoke alarms on every level of your home and outside sleeping areas.”

+The cause of the fire remains under investigation but officials said it was likely accidental in nature.

-A man who identified himself as a relative of the victims said they had been celebrating Christmas when the blaze broke out.
+A heartbroken man, who identified himself as a relative of the victims, said they had been celebrating Christmas when the blaze broke out.

+“I get a call while I’m at home saying my father-in-law’s house is on fire,” he told 7News.
+“They were celebrating their own Christmas after celebrating Christmas with us.”

 No firefighters were injured.